Fr0stb1t3/hxdgrid/README.md

 See a bug that needs fixing or an ugly bit of code that really needs a cleanup.
 Let me know at antoni.hxd@gmail.com

-### Known issues and notes
-	- CSS3 transitions are disabled for IE versions.
-	- Sorting does not quite work on Safari (for now)
-	- The hex clip module does not work on Safari, IE and some mobile devices

 ### Todos